Ignia707/DSA-with-python/aha.md

+# Note POINTS:

+1. Be very consicous of the input and return types

+2.

 # Aha Logics:

 1. ### chr((ord(char) - 97 + key) % 26 + 97) &rarr; for wrapping ASCII value shift (a-z)